tldr-pages/tldr/pages/linux/fwupdmgr.md

 # fwupdmgr

-> A simple daemon that allows updating some device firmwares, including UEFI.
+> A tool for updating device firmware, including UEFI, using `fwupd`.
 > More information: <https://fwupd.org/>.

 - Display all devices detected by fwupd: